 - Utility bill or financial statement dated within the last three months.

 - Council tax document for the current tax year that is addressed to you at the property that you reside in Oxford.

 - Fully signed, termed Tenancy Agreement (We only require the pages showing the tenant names, property address, tenancy term dates, and the signatures).

 - An official letter from organisations such as HMRC, NHS, Benefits agency, local Council etc. dated within the last three months.

 - Payslip dated within the last three months.

 Unable to upload documents

 If you are unable to upload your documents to the form, you can continue and send the application.
-You will need to either; return to the form later to upload your documents, or take your reference number and documents to one of the libraries below to be validated.
+You will need to either return to the form later to upload your documents or take your reference number and documents to one of the libraries in the link below to be validated.
 You will need to telephone in advance to make an appointment.